OceanOutcomes/ocean-outcomes/what-we-do/small-scale-fisheries/index.md

 <img align="left" src="https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/embedded+photos/partners/iyafa-logo-partners.png">

-As an official supporter of the <a href="https://www.fao.org/artisanal-fisheries-aquaculture-2022/home/en/" target="_blank">International Year of Artisanal Fisheries and Aquaculture (IYAFA2022)</a>, we are working together with other small scale fisheries stakeholders towards a world in which small-scale artisanal fishers, fish farmers and fish workers are fully recognized and empowered to continue their contributions for human well-being, food systems and poverty alleviation through the responsible and sustainable use of fisheries and aquaculture resources.
+As an official supporter of the <a href="https://www.fao.org/artisanal-fisheries-aquaculture-2022/home/en/" target="_blank">International Year of Artisanal Fisheries and Aquaculture (IYAFA2022)</a>, we are working together with other small-scale fisheries stakeholders towards a world in which small-scale artisanal fishers, fish farmers and fish workers are fully recognized and empowered to continue their contributions for human well-being, food systems and poverty alleviation through the responsible and sustainable use of fisheries and aquaculture resources.

-Much of our small scale fisheries work is based on the [Triple Impact Fisheries Improvement Framework] (/what-we-do/services/triple-impact-improvement/), an open-source, modular and agnostic tool for evaluating needs, planning improvements, monitoring and publicly reporting progress against the environmental, social and financial dimensions of fisheries.
+Much of our small-scale fisheries work is based on the [Triple Impact Fisheries Improvement Framework] (/what-we-do/services/triple-impact-improvement/), an open-source, modular and agnostic tool for evaluating needs, planning improvements, monitoring and publicly reporting progress against the environmental, social and financial dimensions of fisheries.

-Through our triple impact approach, international collaborations and local partnerships, we develop and implement triple impact projects across a range of small scale fisheries, conditions and locations.
-As we do in all our work, we co-design our small scale fisheries initiatives with all affected stakeholders, taking into account the experiences and realities on the ground, while always continuing to learn and adapt to maximize impact.
+Through our triple impact approach, international collaborations and local partnerships, we develop and implement triple impact projects across a range of small-scale fisheries, conditions and locations.
+As we do in all our work, we co-design our small-scale fisheries initiatives with all affected stakeholders, taking into account the experiences and realities on the ground, while always continuing to learn and adapt to maximize impact.

 ---
-##Stories from the Field: Small Scale Fisheries
+##Stories from the Field: Small-Scale Fisheries

 * [Advancing Community Based Fishery Improvement Projects in Costa Rica] (/news/sustainable-fisheries-costa-rica-progress-highlights-index/)
 * [Official Launch of IYAFA 2022] (/news/international-year-of-fisheries-and-aquaculture-iyafa-launch/)